shank03/bldr/README.md

 ## Release Notes

+### 2.1.0

+- Fixed editor focus bugs
+- Added a command to clean (delete) all the built executable files.

+<details>
+<summary>Click to expand previous notes</summary>

 ### 2.0.1

 Improved execution on different terminals.

-<details>
-<summary>Click to expand previous notes</summary>

 ### 2.0.0